faisalkhan-dev/Online-debate-System/Readme.md

 3. Commit your changes (`git commit -am 'Add feature'`).
 4. Push to your branch (`git push origin feature-name`).
 5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Thank you for checking out the Dekho project.
-We hope you enjoy debating with others or AI!